Mr-Smyth/Nodejs-simple-server/README.md

 +   Now we can look into the code as its running, but to do this properly we need to setup breakpoints.
 +   To set a breakpoint, go to a line of code that you believe to be pivotal in the problem, click to the left of the line number and a red dot will appear - this is now a breakpoint and many can be added.
 +   Perform another operation in the application, but this time the code will pause at the breakpoint - and it is now possible to hover over variables to see what is stored inside them.
 +   You can also goto view and select debug or run to view current state of variables and whats stored in them.
+Here you can also click on them and change them to see how that affects the runtime.
 +   You can add a variable you want to watch here also.
 +   You can view local, block or global variables, The call stack - which shows the processes executed in your code and you can also remove breakpoints.
 +   It is also possible to write code into the debug terminal directly example: parsedBody.split("=") will give you the result of that in the debug terminal.